Report on the rights of persons with disabilities under article 11 of the CRPD relating to situations of risk and humanitarian emergencies

 - promote the inclusion of persons with disabilities in existing UN frameworks dealing with conflict and emergency situations;

 - adopt internationally agreed guidelines on humanitarian response for upholding the rights of persons with disabilities.

-In its resolution 28/4, the Human Rights Council requested the Office of the High Commissioner for Human Rights to prepare a study on Article 11 of the CRPD on situations of risk and humanitarian emergencies, in consultation with States and other relevant stakeholders.
-Consequently, OHCHR invited them to present submissions by transmitting a set of questions related to existing legislation and policies regarding persons with disabilities in situations of risk and humanitarian emergencies.
-As a result, OHCHR received the following responses:
+In preparation of the study, OHCHR invited States and relevant stakeholders to present submissions by transmitting a set of questions related to existing legislation and policies regarding persons with disabilities in situations of risk and humanitarian emergencies.
+As a result, OHCHR received the responses listed below.

 * Submissions provided in inaccessible formats were not made available in this website as per mandate in paragraph 12 of the Human Rights Council’s resolution 28/4.